-2. Data
+1. Data

-All bitcoin transactions are recorded on a distributed public ledger, the so-called blockchain.
-Transactions are organized in blocks that are added to the ledger every 10 minutes on average.
+All bitcoin transactions are recorded on the Bitcoin blockchain, which is a distributed public ledger.
+Transactions are organized in blocks that are added to the blockchain on average every 10 minutes.
 Each block contains a few thousand transactions.
 A typical Bitcoin transaction includes a list of senders and recipients represented by pseudonymous addresses, the number of bitcoins sent and received, and a time-stamp of the transaction.

-We download the blockchain data using the open-source software of Bitcoin Core and use the BlockSci program to parse the raw data into individual transactions.5 As of June 28, 2021, there have been 689,000 blocks of 652 million Bitcoin transactions and 896 million addresses organized in a blockchain database of more than 379 GB in size.
+We download the blockchain data using the open-source software of Bitcoin Core and use the BlockSci program to parse the raw data into individual transactions.
+As of June 28, 2021, there have been 689,000 blocks of 652 million Bitcoin transactions and 896 million addresses organized in a blockchain database of more than 379 GB in size.